 - Typically, complete (third-degree) heart block is seen on the ECG during an attack but other ECG abnormalities such as tachy-brady syndrome have been reported.
-(A separate article ECG Identification of Conduction Disorders describes complete heart block in more detail.)
+(The separate article ECG Identification of Conduction Disorders describes a complete heart block in more detail.)

 - Attacks can happen a number of times in one day.

 - They are not posture-related.